 - Good Luck

-Detailed Frog and Toad Symbols and Meanings
+Detailed Frog Symbolism and Meanings

 But first, what’s the difference between frogs and toads?

 This key difference is obvious in the two amphibians’ skin.
 Frogs have smooth skin while toads have rough skin.
 In addition, frogs have longer legs than toads, as the former hops more and the latter crawls more.
 In many cases, these two animals share the same symbolism and mythologies.
-But when they differ, I’ll be sure to mention it!

 Frog Symbolism: Fertility